ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/file-searching.md

 Once your program is working correctly, you should also try to use if and specify a file that is not available on your computer!
-For instance, if you run it with the command `poetry run search --word proactive --dir input --file notfound.txta` then it will not perform a search and instead produce the following output:
+For instance, if you run it with the command `poetry run search --word proactive --dir input --file notfound.txt` then it will not perform a search and instead produce the following output:

 ```shell